richmondu/face_pay/README.md

   ensuring user is who he says he is and therefore has access to his mobile phone.
   This is also known as 2-factor authentication.
   This feature can be removed by user after some time when accuracy of face recognition has reached to acceptable levels.

+- <b>Fun and Easy to use</b> (with voice enabled instructions)

+  A digital voice assistant named <b> DeBbie will guide user through the process.</b>
+  This would be really helpful for first time users.

 - Integration to <b>Globe's GCash and Smart's Paymaya</b> digital wallet solutions